Ring (Suzuki novel)

 Ring (リング, Ringu) is a Japanese mystery horror novel by Koji Suzuki first published in 1991, and set in modern-day Japan.
-The novel was the first in the Ring novel series, and the first of a trilogy, along with two sequels: Spiral (1995) and Loop (1998).
+The novel was the first in the Ring novel series, and the first of a trilogy, followed by two sequels: Spiral (1995) and Loop (1998).
 The original Ring novel sold 500,000 copies by January 1998, and 1.5 million copies by July 2000.
-Ring was the basis for the Ring franchise, including a 1995 television film (Ring: Kanzenban), a 1998 theatrical film of the same name (Ring), a television series (Ring: The Final Chapter), and two international film remakes of the 1998 film: a South Korean version (The Ring Virus) and an English-language version (The Ring).
+Ring was the basis for the Ring franchise, including a 1995 TV film (Ring: Kanzenban), a 1998 theatrical film of the same name (Ring), a TV series (Ring: The Final Chapter), and two international film remakes of the 1998 film: a South Korean version (The Ring Virus) and an English-language version (The Ring).

 Plot

-After finding out three teenagers died at the same time and in the same bizarre manner as his niece, reporter Kazuyuki Asakawa of Daily News starts a personal investigation.
-His search leads him to South Hakone Pacific Land Lodge, a resort where the youths were together one week before their deaths.
-There, he finds a mysterious unmarked videotape which shows a 20-minute sequence of abstract and real scenes and ends with a text warning that the viewer has one week to live.
-The next part, which supposedly explains the "charm" - a means of avoiding death - is overwritten by an advertisement.
+After finding out three other teenagers died at the same time and in the same bizarre manner as his niece, Kazuyuki Asakawa, a reporter for Daily News, starts a personal investigation.
+His search leads him to Hakone Pacific Land, a holiday resort where the youths were together one week before their deaths.
+There, he happens upon a mysterious unmarked videotape.
+The tape shows a 20-minute sequence of abstract and real scenes, ending with a text warning that the viewer has 1 week to live.
+The next part, which supposedly explains a means of avoiding death and is later referred to as the charm, is overwritten by an advertisement.

-The tape terrifies Asakawa.
+The tape terrifies Asakawa, who is convinced its warning is true.
 Desperate to avert his fate, he takes the tape and enlists the help of his old high-school friend Ryūji Takayama, now a university Philosophy Professor.
 Intrigued, Ryūji watches the tape and asks for a copy to study at home, to which Asakawa obliges.

-While Ryūji dissects the footage to determine where it was shot and broadcast, Asakawa chases other leads.
-He goes home only to learn that his wife watched the tape, with their infant daughter on her lap, out of curiosity.
+The men begin dissecting the footage to figure out where it was shot and broadcast.
+After a fruitless day chasing leads, Asakawa goes home only to learn his wife watched the tape, with their infant daughter on her lap, out of curiosity.

 The next day, Ryūji figures that the moments of near blackness appearing during real scenes are likely caused by the recording device blinking.
-The two travel to Kamakura and access a personal archive of paranormal cases found in Japan.
-Searching for individuals with psychic photography ability, they discover the record of Sadako Yamamura, a young woman who was born on Izu Oshima Island.
+The two travel to Kamakura, where Ryūji knows someone with a personal archive of paranormal cases from Japan.
+Searching for individuals with psychic photography abilities, aided by several other clues from the footage, they find the record of Sadako Yamamura, a young woman born on Izu Oshima Island.

-Ryūji theorizes that Sadako is already dead, and the last part of the tape contains what she wanted viewers to accomplish.
-To figure it out, they travel to Izu Oshima to learn about her past.
-Stuck on the island because of a heavy storm, the pair cannot unearth anything that helps solve the mystery.
-Even with the help of Oshima and Yoshino, colleagues of Asakawa, they only managed to piece together Sadako's timeline up to 30 years ago.
+Ryūji theorizes that the woman is already dead, and that the last part of the tape contains the will she wanted the viewer to fulfill.
+To figure it out, they travel to Izu Oshima the next morning to learn more about her past.
+Stuck on the island because of a heavy storm, the two aren't able to unearth any clues leading them to solve the mystery.
+Thanks to Oshima and Yoshino, colleagues of Asakawa, they pieced together Sadako's timeline up to 30 years ago.
+They have hit a dead end.